* This page is for Consumers *

 Nose and Sinuses

 The nose is the organ of smell and a main passageway for air into and out of the lungs.
 The nose warms, moistens, and cleans air before it enters the lungs.
 The bones of the face around the nose contain hollow spaces called paranasal sinuses.
-There are four groups of paranasal sinuses: the maxillary, ethmoid, frontal, and sphenoid sinuses (Fig. 1: Locating the Sinuses).
+There are four groups of paranasal sinuses: the maxillary, ethmoid, frontal, and sphenoid sinuses (see Figure: ).
 Sinuses reduce the weight of the facial bones and skull while maintaining bone strength and shape.
 The air-filled spaces of the nose and sinuses also add resonance to the voice.

 The supporting structure of the upper part of the external nose consists of bone, and the lower part consists of cartilage.
 Inside the nose is the nasal cavity, which is divided into two passages by the nasal septum.
 The nasal septum is composed of both bone and cartilage and extends from the nostrils to the back of the nose.
 Bones called nasal conchae project into the nasal cavity, forming a series of folds (turbinates).
 These turbinates greatly increase the surface area of the nasal cavity, thereby allowing a more effective exchange of heat and moisture.
 Polyps may develop between the turbinates, often in people with asthma, allergies, or cystic fibrosis and in those using aspirin for long periods.